CloudHubCZ/vsso/README.md

 - vault.hashicorp.com/refresh-time
   - Optional.
 Sync interval (Go duration, e.g., "120s", "10m").
 Defaults if omitted.

+- vault.hashicorp.com/role
+  - Optional.
+Override the Vault role used for Kubernetes auth.
+Defaults to the namespace (with an infra-reader shortcut for infra namespaces).

 Operator-managed annotations (do not set manually):
 - vault.hashicorp.com/kv-version: "1" or "2"